-As the most northern employee member on the Co-op Members' Council and an employee in a food store in Stonehaven, I put myself forward to be elected, as I care about this organisation and I am passionate about the concept of Fair-trade.
+As the most northern Council Colleague Member on the Members' Council and an employee in the Stonehaven Co-op Food store, I put myself forward to be elected, as I care about this organisation and I am passionate about the concept of Fairtrade.
 During my university days, I did a dissertation on this concept and got a 1st for my work.
-Every day, while volunteering, I put into practice some of the Co-operative Values and Principles, such as Concern for the Community & Caring for Others, therefore making me a credible person to be representing you all on the Council.
+Every day, while volunteering, I put into practice some of the co-operative values and principles, such as 'Concern for the community' and 'Caring for others'-making me a credible person to be representing you all on the Council.

 My home is in Campbeltown on the beautiful Mull of Kintyre.
 Married to a teacher, we have three sons, now in their twenties.
 My big passion in life is football, and Hibernian FC in particular.
-I have been involved in Customer Service all my career, firstly in Insurance and latterly in Travel & Tourism.
+I have been involved in customer service all my career, firstly in insurance and latterly in travel & tourism.
 I came on to Council unsure if a 100 'strong' body will work.
-I remain to be convinced, though the 'Task & Finish' Groups do give me hope as does the breadth of talent and commitment that exists within it.
+I remain to be convinced, though the 'Task & Finish' groups do give me hope, as does the breadth of talent and commitment that exists within it.

 Retired School Teacher

-Director - Linking Education and Disability, Scotland
+Director of Linking Education and Disability in Scotland

-I appreciate the Co-op's emphasis on equal opportunities and will endeavour to uphold the Co-op's Values and Principles in the other community groups I am involved with such as the Fairtrade Steering Group for North Ayrshire and the Social Work Complaints Committee.
+I appreciate the Co-op's emphasis on equal opportunities and will endeavour to uphold the Co-op's values and principles in the other community groups I am involved with, such as the Fairtrade Steering Group for North Ayrshire and the Social Work Complaints Committee.